 Auggie and his dad call each other "Auggie Doggie" and "dear ol' Dad" after an old cartoon called Auggie Doggie and Doggie Daddy.
-Might as well see a couple clips (with my apologies for the first one.)
+Might as well see a couple clips.

 And thanks Mr. Etkin for suggesting The Hobbit movie trailer.
 Here it is:

 "Hey, the truth is, if a Wookiee started going to the school all of a sudden, I'd be curious, I'd probably stare a bit!"
 Truth is, so would I.

 in the Star Wars world...

 |...but Chewbacca is the man.
 Or the Wookiee.
 Whatever.|